bcgov/gwa-api/USER-JOURNEY.md

 All metrics can be viewed by an arbitrary time window - defaults to `Last 24 Hours`.

-Go to <a href="https://grafana-apps-gov-bc-ca.test.api.gov.bc.ca" target="_blank">Grafana</a> to view metrics for your configured services.
+Go to [Grafana](https://grafana-apps-gov-bc-ca.test.api.gov.bc.ca) to view metrics for your configured services.

-You can also access the metrics from the `API Services Portal`.
+You can also access summarized metrics from the `API Services Portal` by going to the `Namespaces` tab and clicking the `Gateway Services` link.

 ## 7. Grant access to others